 Check your system’s RAM

-- Right-click on the Start button and select System.
+- Right-click on the Start button and choose System.

-- Under the Device specifications section, you’ll find your installed RAM listed next to Installed RAM.
+- Look under the Device specifications section, and you’ll see how much RAM you have next to Installed RAM.

 - Press Ctrl + Shift + Esc to open the Task Manager.

-- Go to the Performance tab and click on Memory.
-Here, you can see the total RAM and its current usage.
+- Click on the Performance tab and then on Memory.
+Here, you’ll see the total RAM and how much is currently being used.

 Handy hint: How to Reduce Hardware Reserved Memory in Windows 11/10